Aamon-Magnusson/AamonDwm/readme.md

 - alacritty
 - google-chrome-stable
 - dolphin
-- dmenu (My [Dmenu config](https://github.com/Aamon-Magnusson/AamonDmenu) and should be used with this config)
+- dmenu (My [Dmenu config](https://github.com/Aamon-Magnusson/AamonDmenu) can and should be used with this config)
 - scrot
 - nm-connection-editor
 - blueman